-Lebanon, officially known as the Lebanese Republic, is a sovereign state in Western Asia.
-Its capital is Beirut, and its population is about 6.769 million (2021).
-According to its land and sea borders, it borders with Cyprus, Israel, and Syria.
+Lebanon, officially the Lebanese Republic, is a sovereign country in Western Asia.
+Its capital city is Beirut, and it has a population of approximately 6.769 million (2021).
+The country is known for its ancient history, diverse culture, and Mediterranean coastline.
+It shares land and sea borders with Cyprus, Israel, and Syria.

 Capital and largest city: | Beirut |